dashpay/docs/wallets/dashcore/privatesend-instantsend.rst

 transaction fee.

-Due to the probabilistic nature of the PrivateSend mixing process, increasing the number of inputs in a transactions may marginally reduce privacy.
+Due to the probabilistic nature of the PrivateSend mixing process, increasing the number of inputs in a transaction may marginally reduce privacy.
 For this reason, using PrivateSend is not recommended for users requiring a high level of privacy.
 While it is not possible to link a PrivateSend transaction to a single source address